vivimice/containering-systemd/README.md

 containering-systemd solved the problem by saving the stdout/stderr file descriptor from closing in systemd, and reconnect it to journalctl in a service unit:

 1. systemd is started as main process with `LD_PRELOAD` pointing to our _libjournalagent-interceptor.so_.
 2. In _libjournalagent-interceptor.so_, a code snippet is called prior to the actual main function of systemd.
-The code snippet duplicates stdout by callibg `dup()`, then record the returning fd both in memory and environment variable `SYSTEMD_STDOUT_FILENO`.
+The code snippet duplicates stdout by calling `dup()`, then record the returning fd both in memory and environment variable `SYSTEMD_STDOUT_FILENO`.
 3. During the initialization of systemd, `collect_fds()` discovers all opening fds, including our duplicated one, and then pass it to `close(int)`.
 But _libjournalagent-interceptor.so_ had hooked this libc function, and ignores if the argument matches the value we'd stored in the previous step.
 4. After systemd successfully initialized, it will start a special service unit named `journalagent`, and pass `SYSTEMD_STDOUT_FILENO` (instructed by `PassEnvironment=` directive in _journalagent.service_).
 5. _journalagent_ service uses `pidfd_getfd` syscall in Linux to copy the duplicated file descriptor from systemd, call `dup2` to wire it as its own stdout, and then fork/exec journalctl